WebAssembly/website/news/2025-03-27-spectec/index.md

 this time for implementations.
 So far, it has been tedious manual work to write tests — or in some rare cases, manually written scripts that generate some very specific tests.
-The coverage of the Wasm test suite, despite not being bad overall, hence has been “variable” at best.
+The coverage of the Wasm test suite, despite not being bad overall, hence has been "variable" at best.
 In the future, we hope to get much better coverage with much less work.
 And because SpecTec is a generic tool, this ought to be applicable not just to present features,